MONOSPACE

 The Machine

-The engineering is thin by intention: one canonical skill file, a compact always-on fallback, and two small hook scripts, with adapters for ten agent families — Claude Code, Codex, Cursor, Copilot, Gemini CLI, and more — sharing the same rules.
-Three intensity modes scale the pressure from gentle suggestions to bloat-reduction-as-primary-objective.
-Total footprint: about 6,500 lines, zero declared dependencies.
+The engineering is thin on purpose.
+One canonical skill file, a compact always-on fallback, two small hook scripts.
+Ten agent families share the same rules through thin adapters: Claude Code, Codex, Cursor, Copilot, Gemini CLI, and the rest.
+Three intensity modes turn the pressure up or down, from a gentle nudge to bloat-reduction-as-the-whole-point.
+The total footprint is about 6,500 lines and zero declared dependencies.

 The Test Drive